-Continuity of Care after Termination of Provider: Subject to the terms and conditions set forth below, benefits will be provided at the participating provider level for covered services (subject to applicable coinsurance, deductibles and other terms) received from a provider at the time the provider's contract with the claims administrator terminates (unless the provider's contract terminates for reasons of medical disciplinary cause or reason, fraud, or other criminal activity).
-If your physician leaves our network for any reason other than termination of cause, and you are in active treatment, you may be able to continue seeing that provider for a limited period of time and still get the participating provider benefits.
+Continuation of Care after Termination of Provider: Subject to the terms and conditions set forth below, benefits will be provided at the participating provider level for covered services (subject to applicable coinsurance, deductibles and other terms) received from a provider at the time the provider's contract with the claims administrator terminates (unless the provider's contract terminates for reasons of medical disciplinary cause or reason, fraud, or other criminal activity).
+If your physician leaves our network for any reason other than termination of cause, retirement or death, or if coverage under this plan ends because the plan's Administrative Services Agreement, or because your group changes plans, and you are in active treatment, you may be able to continue seeing that provider for a limited period of time and still get the participating provider benefits.